Vashti Murphy McKenzie: Career

 After graduating with her degree, McKenzie pursued journalism as a career.
 She worked at WYCB Radio, and was host of an R&B show.
 She later was promoted to Station Manager, which was a position few women held at the time.
 She continued in broadcasting for several years.
 She also wrote a column for the Afro-American, entitled "The McKenzie Report."

-However, she felt a calling to the ministry, and began studies at Howard University School of Divinity where she obtained a Masters of Divinity.
+However, McKenzie felt a calling to the ministry, and began studies at Howard University School of Divinity where she obtained a Masters of Divinity.
 She was ordained as an itinerant deacon in 1981, and ordained as a full minister in 1984.
 She later completed a Doctorate in Ministry from United Theological Seminary in Ohio.

 McKenzie's first pastorate was at the Oak Street AME church in Baltimore.
 In 1990, she became the first woman to serve as the pastor at Payne Memorial AME Church in Baltimore, Maryland.
 During the ten years she served in this role, she helped grow the church, and also expand its ministry in the community.
 In 1996, she offered the closing prayer on the first night of the Democratic National Convention.
 In 1998, Ebony named McKenzie as one of the "15 Greatest Black Woman Preachers" in the US.
 She tied for first in the balloting, along with Rev. Prathia Hall and Rev. Carolyn Knight.

 In 2000, McKenzie made the decision to run for election to the position of bishop in her denomination.
 As a first time candidate, McKenzie had to explain to church leaders and members why she was qualified to be the first woman bishop.
 In an interview for a Christian Post article in 2019, she noted that running for bishop meant '"[h]elping people to take a look at your ministerial track record in your pastorate.
 The kinds of things that you have done,' she explained.
 'Being able to get that message out, being able to show people that it’s not just me being female, that I have had experiences, I'm qualified, and take a look at how God has blessed our ministry as an indication of what we can do in the future.'”